 INPATIENT AND OUTPATIENT SURGERY

-Most surgical procedures for hernias are performed in an outpatient setting at Bend Surgery Center or St. Charles Hospital where patients are able to go home after the surgery.
+Most surgical procedures for hernias are performed in an outpatient setting at Bend Surgery Center or St. Charles Hospital in both Bend and Redmond where patients are able to go home after the surgery.
 If an inpatient stay in required, surgery is performed at St. Charles Hospital.